 My baby won't stop crying - could it be colic?

+It's 7:00 pm one night and your 2 week old newborn baby starts crying - and crying and crying.
+You try everything you can but nothing seems to calm your baby down.
 Your baby's cries intensify as your frustration increases.
 Your feelings of helplessness escalates as you can't figure out the cause of the crying and therefore cannot alleviate your baby's pain.
 You both are in tears.
 The next night it happens again; and the night after that.
 Could this be colic?

 Could your baby have colic?.
 Unfortunately no one completely understand what colic is so it is hard to diagnose and alleviate.
 There are a few standard assumptions though.
 One, assume that your baby's tummy hurts.
 Second, assume that your baby as a whole is upset as a result of the tummy pain.
 Colic is often the term used for crying for an undetermined reason in babies who are otherwise healthy and thriving.